Originally published on www.elearningindustry.com

 A briefing is your chance to meet with analysts and selection consultants who cater to your product category.
 The key is to plan ahead and familiarize yourself with each firm before the meeting and identify what their client base is looking for and how your product fits into the market.
 Provide them reference materials that summarize your key USPs and specs.
 Which makes it easier for them to recommend relevant tech platforms to their clients.

-Important Learning Industry Analysts and LMS Selection Consultants
+Important LMS Analysts and LMS Selection Consultants

 - Aptitude Research Partners